prasanna7401/Securenetes/README.md

 # Securenetes

-For automatic hardening of K8s cluster, but enforcing and implementing [CIS benchmark recommendations](https://www.cisecurity.org/benchmark/kubernetes).
+For automatic hardening of K8s cluster, by enforcing and implementing [CIS benchmark recommendations](https://www.cisecurity.org/benchmark/kubernetes).

 ## How to use?

-The python program ([main.py](./main.py)) supports use of the below three arguments.
-You can run the python code with any of the below arguments (must declare one).
+The script ([main.py](./main.py)) supports the use of the below three arguments.
+You can run the Python code with any of the below arguments (must declare one).
   - `--include-auto`: To remediate all controls that can be done automatically
-  - `--include-all`: To remediate all automated controls and provide steps to remediate controls that required manual intervention.
+  - `--include-all`: To remediate all automated controls and provide steps to remediate controls that require manual intervention.
   - `--exempt`: To exclude certain controls from automatic remediation.
 Useful for production scenarios.

 You will need to input the `username` to connect to the K8s cluster, and also the SSH Key to connect to the cluster nodes.